tomster/git-svn-helpers/README.txt

 Requirements
 ============

 ``git-svn-helpers`` requires that git (with subversion support a.k.a ``git-svn``) is already installed.

 TODO
 ====

-'Recycling' git repositories with symlinks is sub-optimal.
+ * 'Recycling' git repositories with symlinks is sub-optimal.
 Ideally we would want to create local clones (IOW replace the symlink command with a ``git clone`` command). *However*, ``git clone`` currently doesn't preserve the svn information of the source.
 That means we couldn't dcommit from our cloned repository!
 Eventually, this should be fixed up-stream in git svn.

+ * Implement updating the local checkout with remote svn changes (``gitify up``)

+ * Don't insist on the directory name of the checkout being identical to the package name

+ * add support for custom svn layout